Cats-n-coffee/react-visualizer-tool/README.md

 # React Visualizer Tool

-This is a tool to help visualize or build a React project by creating a component tree.
+This is a tool to help visualize a component tree when designing or building a React Project.

 ## Using Context to share data
 The components added by the user will be stored in Context to be available across the app.